mozilla-mobile/firefox-ios/README.md

 This branch (master)
 -----------

-This branch is for mainline development that will ship in *v14.0*.
+This branch is for mainline development that will ship in *v15.0*.

-This branch only works with Xcode 9.4 and supports iOS 10.3, and 11.x.
+This branch only works with Xcode 10.0 and supports iOS 10.3 and above

-This branch is written in Swift 4
+This branch is written in Swift 4.2

 Please make sure you aim your pull requests in the right direction.

-For bug fixes and features for the upcoming v13.0 release, please see the *v13.x* branch.
+For bug fixes and features for a specfic release use the version branch.

 Getting involved
 ----------------